The department partners with agencies that employ Lived and Living Experience Workforces (LLEWs) and/or have LLEW expertise.

 Lived experience workforce coordinators

-Lived experience workforce coordinators are employed at Centre for Mental Health (consumer and family/carer), Harm Reduction and the Self Help Addiction Resource to provide coordination, support and connection for lived and living experience workforces and their employing services.
+Lived experience workforce coordinators are employed at (consumer and family/carer), and the to provide coordination, support and connection for lived and living experience workforces and their employing services.

 Lived experience workforce – senior project officers